 - Lead in the implementation of hazard prevention programs and assess effectiveness of these programs;

-- Identify training needs for the HSE team;
+- Identify marine training needs for the HSE team;

-- Lead and assist in incident investigations as required;
+- Play a lead role in incident investigations as required;

 - Monitor incident reporting to ensure effective investigation, corrective action and assist with closure of incidents;